dnmuasya/dnmuasya/README.md

 - 💞️ I’m looking to collaborate on projects extracting useful data to create training data sets
 - 📫 How to reach me ...
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: i'm a nature walks enthusiast
+- ⚡ Fun fact: i fancy nature walks

 <!---
 dnmuasya/dnmuasya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.